 Though there are specific types of lice for various animals, dogs cannot get or carry the same lice humans get.
 There is always a chance lice have fallen from a human’s head onto your dog or onto surfaces in your home.
 However, the lice we find on human heads will not survive for long on any surface other than a human head.
 If you were to find lice on your dog, it would not be human head lice.
 If by a small chance a louse, singular for lice, found its way onto your dog, it would only survive for about twenty-four hours.
 Remember, human head lice need the temperature of humans to survive.

 Our pets can get their own species-specific lice, though.
 And when this happens, you need to treat your dog’s lice much like the lice humans get.
 Wash and sanitize the dog’s bedding with hot water and detergent.
-Bathe your dog using a dog lice shampoo.
+Use a vet-prescribed lice removal product on your dog.
 Do not assume the treatments used on humans will work on your dog.
 Your veterinarian can assist with any parasites your dog may have.
 But, don’t worry, your dog’s lice won’t transfer to your and your family just as human head lice won’t transfer to your dog.

 If you think your dog might have other skin parasites, you can read further here.